mixnets/SwiftShader/docs/dEQP.md

     Open `<path to dEQP>\build\dEQP-Core-default.sln` in Visual Studio and Build Solution

-    Note: Choose a 'Release' build, unless you really mean to debug dEQP
+    Note: Choose a 'Debug' build, unless you really mean to --debug dEQP

 18. Generate test cases:
     ```